ADR Explorer

 Authoring ADRs with deep-adr

 ADR Explorer reads and audits an ADR corpus.
 It doesn't write the decisions for you.
-For that, use its companion: deep-adr — a Claude skill bundle that co-thinks each decision with you, pushes back on weak reasoning, and refuses to ship a tutorial-shaped ADR.
+For that, use its companion: deep-adr — four coding-agent skills (adr-discovery, draft-adr, adr-critique, c4-model) that co-think each decision with you and push back on weak reasoning.
+Works with Claude Code, Cursor, OpenCode, GitHub Copilot, and other agents supported by the skills CLI.

-deep-adr (draft + critique) → *.md on disk → ADR Explorer (visualize + audit + distill)
+deep-adr (discover + draft + critique + C4) → *.md on disk → ADR Explorer (visualize + audit + distill)

 The two cover opposite halves of the ADR lifecycle: